-If you are pumping regularly, being able to do it without holding up your flanges the entire time is life-changing!
-Here are the six best hands-free pumping bras currently available, and the pros and cons of each.
+If you are pumping breast milk regularly, being able to do it without holding up your flanges the entire time is life-changing!
+Here are the eight best hands-free pumping bras currently available, and the pros and cons of each.

 This post may contain affiliate links, which means that if you click a link and take action, I may receive a small commission at no additional cost to you.
 I only recommend products I love!
 More information here.

 There are three types of pumping bras – corset-style bras, pumping bras that integrate with your nursing bra, and hands-free bands.

 Here are some more details about each type.

 This type of hands-free bra wraps around your body and has holes where your nipples are.

 To use it, you put the tunnel part of your breast shields through the holes, which (along with suction from the pump) holds up your pump parts.